Roll20/roll20-character-sheets/DnD_5e/ReadMe.md

 ### Changelog

+* Minor update - 10th September 2014
+FIxed bugs with the NPC animal handling and intimidation rolls.
+Changed the labelling of Armoured AC value that is displayed above the armour table and in the core stats section following questions on the roll20 forum and the realisation that it was probably poorly labelled before.

 * Minor update - 25th August 2014
 Added Damage Vulnerability field and initiative button/fields on npc sheet.
 Changed the way finesse mod was calculated behind the scenes to try and improve performance a little.
 Updated the damage text accross the sheet to improve readability and added an option to suppress crit damage text on spells that can crit crit (such as magic missile, or spells that require a save throw)...find this in the damage line of a spells entry.
 Removed built in help page and replaced it with a much more complete wiki page (linked in the footer of the sheet).
 Moved armour table to it's own page